Urigo/tortilla/README.md

 $ npm run step -- edit "step index"

 Edit the provided step.
 This will get you into rebase mode, so once you've finished editing your step, just type `git rebase --continue` and let git do its magic.
-You can add, remove and tag new steps during editing without worrying about the up-comming commits, this helper is smart enough to adjust their content and messages based on your actions.
+You can add, remove and tag new steps during editing without worrying about the upcoming commits, this helper is smart enough to adjust their content and messages based on your actions.
 An optional `--root` option can be provided if you would like to edit the root.

 #### Reword Step